kitajs/docs/quickstart.md

 :::

-4. Atualize os scripts de `build` no seu `package.json` para rodar o `kita build` antes de transpilar o código:
+4. Update the `build` scripts in your `package.json` to run `kita build` before transpiling the code:

 ::: code-group